roman-milk/roman-milk.github.io/victoria-the-slut.md

  "Mmmmm yes get my pussy nice and wet!"
 Jenny moaned, wriggling around on my cock still buried deep in her ass.
 "Please give me that hard dick!
 I want it to fill my pussy!"
 Jenny begged a moment later.

  Eric wasted no more time.
 Stepping in closer he entered Jenny's little pussy in one go.
 "Ohhhh fuuccckkk!"
 Screamed Jenny as Eric bottomed out in her.
 She thrashed about between the two of us, her mouth hung open, but no words came out.
 After a second or two she screamed again "Ahhhhhhhh...
 I...
 Cummming!"
 She finally managed to blurt out.
-Report_Story #10
+0